Help us retain our RHS Partner Garden of the Year title at the Fullers Mill Garden

 In 2013 the garden was gifted to Perennial, for its long-term preservation.
 Head Gardener Annie Dellbridge and her team of gardeners and volunteers now maintain the garden for the enjoyment of visitors from April to October.

-Visit England assessors arrive at attractions unannounced, speak to members of staff and other visitors about the attraction and their experience of it.
+Visit England assessors arrive at attractions unannounced and speak to members of staff and other visitors about the attraction and their experience of it.
 Hazel Hook the assessor who visited Fullers Mill Garden in early May, said of the garden:

-“The gardens at Fullers Mill Garden are delightful and well-maintained with friendly and knowledgeable volunteers and garden staff, who were happy to chat with visitors and very willing to share their expert knowledge.”
+“The gardens at Fullers Mill Garden are delightful and well-maintained.
+The volunteers and garden staff were friendly and knowledgeable.
+They were also happy to chat with visitors and very willing to share their expert knowledge.”

 How Perennial Helps

-Perennial is the UK’s only charity looking after people in horticulture and their families at any stage of life.
-If you work with flowers, plants, trees or grass, our friendly and experienced team are here to deliver completely free, confidential and personal support.
+Perennial is the UK’s only charity looking after people in horticulture and their families.
+If you work with flowers, plants, trees or grass, our friendly and experienced team are here to deliver completely free and confidential advice.
 We understand the devastating impact unexpected personal challenges and financial pressures has on lives.
 If you need help or know someone who does please contact us on 0800 093 8543 or visit perennial.org.uk.